elicia4/elicia4/README.md

 (I know some Ubuntu and dabbled in Debian)
 - Ask me about anything!

-I will mostly upload things I've done in code school here!
+I mostly upload things I've done in code school here